commercetools/commercetools-sync-java/docs/sdk2/usage/CATEGORY_SYNC.md

 Use the [ClientConfigurationUtils](#todo) which apply the best practices for `ProjectApiRoot` creation.
 To create `ClientCredentials` which are required for creating a client please use the `ClientCredentialsBuilder` provided in java-sdk-v2 [Client OAUTH2 package](#todo)
-If you have custom requirements for the sphere client creation, have a look into the [Important Usage Tips](IMPORTANT_USAGE_TIPS.md).
+If you have custom requirements for the client creation, have a look into the [Important Usage Tips](IMPORTANT_USAGE_TIPS.md).

 ````java
 final ClientCredentials clientCredentials =